-The Designated Safeguarding Person will liaise with Children's Services, the Police and other agencies where necessary.
-There is a deputy Designated Safeguarding Person in the event of absence.
+The Designated Safeguarding Person will liaise with Children's Services and other agencies and make referrals to The Children's Advice and Duty Service or Local Authority Designated Officer (LADO) when required.
 They will follow the Norfolk Continuum of Needs Guidance produced by the Norfolk Safeguarding Children Partnership (NSCP).
+They will update staff on changes to safeguarding.
+They will complete additional safeguarding training, in the form of DSP training.